Skip to Main Content

 Can you handle period productions?

-Yes, our costume designers specialize in period work across Japanese history — Heian, Kamakura, Muromachi, Sengoku, Edo, Meiji, and Showa eras.
-We access Toei Kyoto Studios' jidaigeki costume inventory and work with Kyoto's traditional kimono artisans.
+Yes.
+Our costume designers focus on period work across Japanese history — the Heian, Kamakura, Muromachi, Sengoku, Edo, Meiji, and Showa eras.
+We draw on Toei Kyoto Studios' jidaigeki costume stock and work with Kyoto's traditional kimono artisans.

 How do you handle background costumes?